The Scarlett Getter

 "The Scarlett Getter" is the sixth episode of the eighth season of the animated comedy series American Dad!.
 It aired on Fox in the United States on November 27, 2011.
 The episode plot mainly revolves around Francine, who accidentally leads Roger to a dangerous alien hunter while trying to get revenge on Stan.

 This episode was written by Matt Fusfeld and Alex Cuthbertson and directed by Josue Cervantes.
 This episode generally received positive reviews.
-It features from guest performances from Sharon Lawrence and Shannon Sharpe, as well as several recurring voice actors and actresses from the series.
+It features guest performances from Sharon Lawrence and Shannon Sharpe, as well as several recurring voice actors and actresses from the series.